pdl30/pynoncode/README.md

 ##Core Pipeline
 - pynon_align.py - Converts FASTQ to FASTA and runs bowtie aligner to exact both unique and multimapped sequences
-- pynon_anno.py - Annotates SAM files and converts them to BED format
 - pynon_count.py - Creates transcript counts and fragment counts files from BED files using if specified multiple mapped reads
-- pynon_viz.py - Converts fragments table to UCSC formatted bigWigs
+- pynon_ucsc.py - Converts fragments table to UCSC formatted bigWigs
 - pynon_diff.py - Differential expression on transcripts and fragments.
+For examples of configuration files please see [here](https://github.com/pdl30/pynoncode/tree/master/configuration_examples)
+- pynon_plot.py - Plots profiles of transcripts.
 For examples of configuration files please see [here](https://github.com/pdl30/pynoncode/tree/master/configuration_examples)

 ##Annotation
 - Inlcuded in this package are a mouse and human GTF.
 For more information, see [here](https://github.com/pdl30/pynoncode/tree/master/pynoncode/data)